-With more garden buildings being used as home Garden Offices or as a bolt hole for teenagers, and internet access becoming more of a necessity, we often get asked how to get internet connection to a garden office or shed.
+We often get asked how to get internet connection to a garden office or shed.
 Wi-Fi remains one of the easiest and most cost-effective ways to connect to the internet outside of the main home, so you may be wondering whether you can extend Wi-Fi to your garden office.

-In most cases, the Wi-Fi signal from your broadband router in your home won’t be strong enough to reach your location or if it does reach, it is very weak, making effective working difficult.
+In most cases, the Wi-Fi signal from your broadband router in your home won’t be strong enough to reach your location or if it does reach, it is very weak, making effective working or streaming difficult.
 Fortunately, if this is the case there are several cost-effective options available to you.

 Wi-Fi Extender